 Ideas, inspiration, and information about how to create real change in your organisation regardless of the level you work at.
-A fantastic online event present by the ACAMH Sottish Branch providing up to date info about key change projects in Scotland including the Promise, Fox Grove inpatient unit, trauma-informed implementation and cross service collaborations.
+A fantastic online event presented by the ACAMH Scottish Branch providing up to date info about key change projects in Scotland including the Promise, Fox Grove inpatient unit, trauma-informed implementation and cross service collaborations.

 About the event

 - Learn what others have done to move to effect real change

 - Stories and examples illustrating how change has been made and what enabled this

 - Understand how an individual’s role can be part of effective change regardless of position

 - Reflect on how we can close the aspiration to achievement gap

 - Ideas and examples about to operationalise and embed principles into practice

 Anyone working with children including CAMHS, Schools, Social Work, Care services, third sector and the NHS

 09:30 Introduction from ACAMH Scottish Branch Chair Dan Johnson